Madhan-I/100DaysofCloud/Journey/001/Day 01.md

 - Exposing the Services deployed on GKE

 ## Prerequisite
-I would recommend to go through Hands-on-Lab on building a Website on Google Cloud to get familiar, so that you will familiarize yourself on completing the challenge lab without scrolling down.
+I would recommend to go through Hands-on-Lab on building a Website on Google Cloud, so that you will familiarize yourself on completing the challenge lab without scrolling down.

 Basic knowledge on GCP would be handy.